Categories

 Examples (including but not limited to)

-Do not submit dance, music, theater, or spoken word poetry to the Scholastic Awards.
+Do not enter dance, music, theater, or spoken word poetry to the Scholastic Awards.

 Fashion